-Place the panel in the original position, and then install the bolts.
+- 1. Place the panel in the original position, and then install the screws. - 2.
+Install the rider seat.

 Checking the spark plug

 The spark plug is an important engine component, which is easy to check.
 Since heat and deposits will cause any spark plug to slowly erode, the spark plug should be removed and checked in accordance with the periodic maintenance and lubrication chart.
 In addition, the condition of the spark plug can reveal the condition of the engine.